alhajee/ckan/doc/contributing/unicode.rst

 ================
 Unicode handling
 ================
-This document explains how Unicode and related issues are handled in CKAN.
+This document explains how Unicode and related issues are handled in FMLD.
 For a general introduction to Unicode and Unicode handling in Python 2 please read the `Python 2 Unicode HOWTO`_.
 Since Unicode handling differs greatly between Python 2 and Python 3 you might also be interested in the